orderbird/data-working-student-challenge/README.md

 ### Task 3

 Calculate the total price of each tag and sort your result in descending order.
-(Hint: You are working with a set of tags. https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html)
+(Hint: You are working with a set of tags.
+Hence, "explode" is your friend :-) )

-You can decide if you want to solve this Task with Python, SQL or even both variants.
+You can decide if you want to solve this Task with Pandas, SQL or even both variants.

 ### Task 4

 What are the top 3 sold items based on quantity per tag?

-You can decide if you want to solve this Task with Python, SQL or even both variants.
+You can decide if you want to solve this Task with Pandas, SQL or even both variants.

----
+## And now what?

+Please send us a zipped file containing your local copy of this git-repository with your solution notebook.
-Please do not create a pull request or fork this repository as your solution should not end up being public afterwards.
-If you have questions, please reach out to us (EMAIL).
+Please *do not* create a pull request or fork this repository as your solution should not end up being public afterwards.
+If you have questions, please reach out to us (data-tech-challenge@orderbird.com).

 Good luck and happy coding!